 Francisco Javier Diaz / Shutterstock

 As you can probably guess from the name, the Basilica Julia was originally constructed under Julius Caesar when he was in power.
-Situated in the Roman Forum, the basilica is easy to find and is worth checking out while you’re exploring the rest of the forum.
+Situated in the Roman Forum, the basilica is easy to find and worth checking out while exploring the rest of the forum.

 Baths of Caracalla